cwchentw/bitly/README.md

 Install libcurl and json-c with system package manager on Linux.
 On Mac, you may install libcurl and json-c with [Homebrew](http://brew.sh/).

-After you get the access token from bitly.com, fill in the token number into *token.h* or the program will become useless.
+After getting the access token from bitly.com, fill the token number into *token.h* or the program will become useless.

 Just run `make` in the root directory.
-Then, move the executive `bitly` to executive directories like */usr/local/bin*.
+Then, move the executive `bitly` to system executive directories like */usr/local/bin*.

 ## Description